TheReconJacob/agile-uni/README.md

 ## Install
 Install Homebrew (https://brew.sh/)
-To use the Sky page-lib we needed an auth token, this is encypted.
-Download the git-crypt secret key (this can be found on the slack channel) and place a copy of it in your home directory (run echo \$HOME to find this)
+The passwords/authtokens for the database and some node libraries are encrypted.
+Download the file called agile-key which is pinned in the agile-university slack channel.
+Place this in your home directory (run echo \$HOME to find this).
+This contains a key to unlock the encrypting done by github.
 To access this run `git-crypt unlock <path to key>`